United Kingdom anti-immigration protests (2025–present): Role of misinformation

 Social media platforms played a central role in coordinating and amplifying the 2025 asylum hotel protests.
 The protests were organised through Facebook groups with names following the pattern "X Community Says No to Y Local Hotel", alongside coordination via WhatsApp and Telegram.
 Telegram served as a key coordination hub for far-right networks, with the Institute for Strategic Dialogue documenting the platform's role as a "safe space for extremists to coordinate activity and instigate violence".

 The role of Elon Musk and X in amplifying misinformation drew significant attention.
 Since Musk's takeover in 2022, X reinstated previously banned accounts including that of Tommy Robinson, who had been removed for hate speech violations.
 During the 2024 riots, Musk posted 46 times generating 808 million impressions, including a tweet claiming "civil war is inevitable" in the UK.
 Robinson's posts on X received over 580 million views in the two weeks following the Southport attack, an unprecedented reach for a previously banned figure.

 A police inspectorate review published in May 2025 found that "misinformation and disinformation that had been posted online had been left up for too long and that helped fuel the disorder."
 The contemporaneous flag-raising campaign Operation Raise the Colours, coordinated by far-right activist Andrew Currien through social media platforms including Telegram and Facebook, was identified as connected to the broader network of anti-immigration activity.

 Timeline of demonstrations

 Sporadic protests earlier in the year

+UKIP rally in Portsmouth on 15 March with a "Mass Deportations Now" banner.